 I play both types of guitars but I started on an acoustic.
 Obviously, because it is cheaper to only buy a guitar and not to have to buy an amp as well.
 But with the great packages available today like the Epiphone Les Paul Package.
 Which include an electric guitar and amp, there is no reason to ruin their dreams.

-Some other benefits of an electric, is that the strings are lighter to push down and you can use distortion to sound pretty good very quickly.
+Some other benefits of electric are that the strings are lighter to push down and you can use distortion to sound pretty good very quickly.

 Working out your budget